This attack leads to a loss of insulation around the nerve fibers (myelin), and so leads to destroyed nerve fibers (axons).

-Degenerative Myelopathy (Degeneration of the Spinal Cord, DM) is an inherited defect where the immune system attacks the dog's central nervous system.
-This attack leads to a loss of insulation around the nerve fibers (myelin) and of nerve fibers (axons).
-Once the nerves in the spinal cord are destroyed, the dog can no longer walk because, without nerve connections, muscles cannot work.
-The control pathways that make muscles work are located all throughout the spinal cord.
+Once the nerves in the spinal cord are destroyed, the dog can no longer walk because without nerve connections muscles cannot work: The control pathways that make muscles work are located all throughout the spinal cord.

-However, as with most inherited defects, both the outbreak of DM and its progression are triggered by dietary and environmental intoxication.
-This means that you can indeed delay the outbreak of DM and slow down or even stop progression if you provide the right living environment for your dog.
+This means that you can indeed delay the outbreak of DM and slow down or even stop progression if you provide the right lifestyle for your dog.